rehierl/node-tree-outliner/1-basics/4-0-relations.md

 * this does not state anything about the semantics
 * it merely states that the tuples are turned upside down

+clarification

+* inverting a relation usually drops the initial semantics
+* i.e. the inverted relation has no meaning under the initial semantics
+* that is, because the order of elements is changed

 <!-- ======================================================================= -->
 ## palindromic relation